ilyabo/geohex.js/README.md

 Based on the [GeoHex library](http://www.geohex.org/) by [Tadayasu Sasada](https://twitter.com/sa2da).

+This is a sister library for [this Scala version](https://github.com/teralytics/geohex).

 ## Why hexagons?

 There are several advantages hexagonal grids may have over quadratic ones for data visualization, most importantly: